24ep/studio/SRS.md

 *   File storage is handled by a MinIO-compatible object storage service.
 *   Authentication is managed by NextAuth.js.
 *   The application is designed to be deployed using Docker and Docker Compose.
+*   Actual sending of notifications (email/webhook) is not implemented in this phase, only configuration.
+*   Rich UI interactions like drag-and-drop for sorting are not implemented.

 ### 2.5.
 Assumptions and Dependencies